k-batura/k-batura/README.md

 ### About Me:

 Hi, I'm Karti, I'm currently enrolled in BSc.
 Computer Science Honors at York University.
-I am someone who likes learning about new and upcoming tech stacks!
-Other than that, I like swimming, philosophy and video games.
+I like learning about new and upcoming tech!
+Other than that, I enjoy swimming, philosophy and video games.

 Here's a fun fact: I prefer tabs over spaces.